ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-overview.md

 * The recovery region workload cluster requires sufficient free capacity to host the protected workloads from the protected region.
 * In normal operations, workload VMs can run in the recovery region if required.
 However, there needs to be enough initial capacity in the recovery region to run the recovered workload VMs upon DR invocation.
 These workloads might be test and development workloads that are considered to be sacrificial upon DR.

 Recovery Point Objective (RPO) and Recovery Time Objective (RTO) depend on many variables.
-Therefore, the regulated workloads dual region design provides no standard Service Level Agreement (SLA) for RPO or RTO.
+Therefore, the VMware Regulated Workloads dual region design provides no standard Service Level Agreement (SLA) for RPO or RTO.
 However, review the following information about RPO and RTO:
 * The VMware vSphere clusters in the recovery region are provisioned and are available to run workloads as soon as these workload VMs are started after DR invocation.
 * The core management components in the recovery region (vCenter Server and the NSX-T Manager cluster) are running, so there is no infrastructure deployment wait time.
 * The recovery infrastructure is being monitored and compliant through the management toolset, that is, vRealize Operations and Caveonix RiskForesight, so that the recovery infrastructure resources are healthy, compliant, and ready to be used.